shahzina/Howzzat-/README.md

 Succesfully trained two models, however, accuracy is low as the occurrences of two teams playing each other in a particular format is less, therefore, the model needs to be trained on more data to get better results.

 ### Next Steps -
-1- Save the encodings and reuse them in a Flask App, then deploy it on Heroku enabling user input.
+1- Save the encodings and reuse them in a Flask App, then deploy it on Heroku enabling user input. <br>
-2- Get data dating back to 50 years and retrain models.
+2- Get data dating back to 50 years and retrain models. <br>
-3- Get data with the team distribution to achieve more accuracy, example, the number of batsmen, bowlers and all-rounders in the team, and the age distribution of players.
+3- Get data with the team distribution to achieve more accuracy, example, the number of batsmen, bowlers and all-rounders in the team, and the age distribution of players. <br>
-4- Compare the results and study possible causes of increase or decrease in accuracy.
+4- Compare the results and study possible causes of increase or decrease in accuracy. <br>